Master of Arts in East Asian Languages and Cultures

 - Must write three substantial research papers on East Asian topics (15-20 pages).

-**A language course result lower than 'B' may result in a departmental recommendation for probation status.
-If language coursework performance does not improve after one semester, the student may be recommended for dismissal.
+*A language course result lower than 'B' may result in a departmental recommendation for probation status.
+If language course work performance does not improve after one semester, the student may be recommended for dismissal.

 East Asian Courses in Other Departments